0xWarning/AnonFile-Uploader/README.md

 # AnonFile-Uploader
-Simple file uploader using anonfiles api.
-Just for people to learn off
+Simple file uploader using anonfiles api for people to learn off.